Cristina Veran

 Cristina Verán

-Cristina Verán’s interests reside at the global intersections of politics and culture—especially with regard to music, visual and performing arts, design futures, journalism and creative media, community socio-economic development, and philanthropy.
-As an international Indigenous Peoples focused specialist, her work—as a researcher, educator, advocacy strategist, media maker and curator—is particularly engaged with themes of human rights, decolonization, mestizaje and re-Indigenization.
+Cristina Verán’s interests reside at the global intersections of politics and culture—especially with regard to music, visual and performing arts, design, journalism and creative media, community socio-economic development, and philanthropy.
+As an international Indigenous Peoples focused specialist, her work—as a researcher, educator, advocacy strategist, media maker—is particularly engaged with themes of human rights, decolonization, mestizaje and re-Indigenization.
 Her re-emergent creative practice speaks to such themes as well, in the form of tangible design objects.

-She earned her Masters Degree in Indigenous Studies from the Department of Political Science at the University of Hawai’i, during which, she was an APLP Fellow-In-Residence at the East-West Center—a think tank established by the U.S. Congress to promote transnational collaboration throughout Asia and the Pacific Islands (and for which she has served two terms as Alumni Advisory Board member for the Center’s leadership programs.)
+She earned her Masters Degree in Indigenous Studies from the Department of Political Science at the University of Hawai’i, during which, she was an APLP Fellow-In-Residence at the East-West Center—a think tank established by the U.S. Congress to promote transnational collaboration across Asia and the Pacific Islands (and for which she has served two terms as Alumni Advisory Board member for the Center’s leadership programs.)
 Cristina also completed a Graduate Certificate in the Filmmaking for Social Research Program at the University of Hawai’i Department of Urban and Regional Planning.
-She received her BA in Media Communications from Hunter College [CUNY].
+She has a BA in Media Communications from Hunter College [CUNY].

-Cristina has guest-lectured extensively at universities, museums, cultural institutions, and symposia—from the Field Museum in Chicago to Te Papa National Museum of New Zealand to Australia’s international Adelaide Festival of the Arts, and beyond—and was part of the Museology & The Mused / Indigenous Futures cohort convened at The Metropolitan Museum of Art in 2017.
-She serves on the Programming Committee for the forthcoming 2024 Pop Conference at USC.
+Cristina has guest-lectured extensively at universities, museums, cultural institutions, and symposia—from the Field Museum in Chicago to Te Papa National Museum of New Zealand to Australia’s international Adelaide Festival of the Arts, and beyond— and served on the Programming Committee for the Pop Conference at USC Thornton School of Music.
+She was part of the Museology & The Mused group and Indigenous Futures cohort convened at The Metropolitan Museum of Art in 2017.

-She is, meanwhile, a newly-appointed editor of the Global Hip-Hop Studies Journal, and is currently collaborating, as editor, with Māori hip-hop legend and filmmaker Dean Hapeta Te Kupu of Aotearoa New Zealand’s pioneering, politically militant rap group Upper Hutt Posse, on what stands to be the first-ever Indigenous hip-hop autobiography.
-She served as editorial consultant to and associate editor for the Smithsonian Anthology of Hip-Hop.
+Meanwhile, Cristina is an editor for the forthcoming volume of the Global Hip-Hop Studies Journal, and is collaborating, as editor, with Māori hip-hop legend and filmmaker Dean Hapeta Te Kupu of Aotearoa New Zealand’s pioneering, politically militant rap group Upper Hutt Posse, on what stands to be the first-ever Indigenous hip-hop autobiography.
+She previously served as editorial consultant to and associate editor for the Smithsonian Anthology of Hip-Hop,

-During her teen years, Cristina was herself a rap artist, inspired by the harmonizing sounds of pioneering performers Grandmaster Caz and the Cold Crush Bros., and she has been a proud member of genre-defining New York collectives including TC5 and the Rock Steady Crew.
+During her teen years Cristina was, herself, a rap artist—inspired by the harmonizing sounds of pioneering performers Grandmaster Caz and the Cold Crush Bros.—and she has been a proud member of genre-defining early New York hip-hop collectives from New York including TC5 and the Rock Steady Crew—widely credited among the first to inspire Indigenous youth around the world to become part of the now-global hip-hop cultural movement.

-Her extensive documenting of hip-hop music, dance, visual art elements, as well as social and cultural contexts of the movement—from its Bronx beginnings to its myriad global incarnations—featured widely during the heyday of hip-hop journalism, in publications such as Vibe (where she was a feature writer and columnist,) The Source, and Oneworld.
+Her extensive documenting of its music, dance, and visual art elements, as well as social and political contexts—from its Bronx beginnings to the myriad global incarnations—featured widely during the heyday of hip-hop journalism, in publications such as Vibe, The Source, Oneworld, and others.
 And she served as guest editor for the special edition of Rap Pages devoted to hip-hop dance, a coveted collectors’ item among enthusiasts worldwide.

 Cristina’s history of pioneering female MCs in the 1970s and '80s, “First Ladies,” leads the anthology Hip Hop Divas and another, documenting the beginnings of hip-hop dance forms, “The Rise and Fall (and Rise) of the B-Boy Kingdom,” is part of the volume Vibe History of Hip Hop, among other notable book contributions.
 Her chapter “Native Tongues,” featured in the anthology Total Chaos: The Art and Aesthetics of Hip-Hop, presents Indigenous hip-hop histories and worldviews of cultural practitioners from the Americas, Africa, and Oceania.